e-wan9/portfolio/content/pages/info.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    text: >-
+    text: >+
-      ## Hey I’m a developer.
-I’ve been born and raised in the world, and that’s
+      Hey I'm Ewen Wang, a high school student  focusing on cybersecurity and business.
+I’m passionate about solving problems and exploring new technologies, and I enjoy applying these skills to real-world situations.
-      also where I’m based.
-I’m currently a free agent, ex-this, ex-that, ex-super big name.
-When I’m not coding, writing or creating, I eat cereals.
-I have a dog, check her out [@mygod](https://www.stackbit.com/).
+      I look forward to learning and growing alongside like-minded individuals!

     media:
       type: ImageBlock
       url: /images/photo_2024-08-18_08-17-41.jpg